faycaldjilali/whatsapp_ai_chatbot/README.md

 # whatsapp_ai_chatbot
 Create a Twilio Account

-Go to Twilio and sign up for an account if you don't already have one.
+"Go to Twilio and sign up for an account if you don't already have one.
 Once logged in, navigate to the Messaging section.
-Select WhatsApp messaging from the menu.
+Select WhatsApp messaging from the menu."

 2. Get a WhatsApp-Enabled Twilio Number